sackokalil/german-traffic-signs-classification/README.md

 95.67%
 ```

-which places the model close to results reported in literature benchmarks. :contentReference[oaicite:0]{index=0}
+which places the model close to results reported in literature benchmarks stated in the file Bericht.pdf.

 ---